 - Black for eyes

-Attach the main body of the penguin to the notepad.
-Cover the back of the notepad in glue and attach it, making sure the top flap is also adhered to the top edge of the notepad.
+Next, attach the main body of the penguin to the notepad.
+Cover the back of the notepad in adhesive and attach it, making sure the top flap is also adhered to the top edge of the notepad.

 Attach the penguin head to the notepad using the glue stick.

 Step Five: Add a fastener to keep it closed.
-The last step is to add a small Velcro dot to keep the notepad closed.
+The last step is to add a small Velcro fastener to keep the notepad closed.
 Place the rough edge of the Velcro dot under the penguin’s beak.
-Stick the soft dot to it and then close the notepad cover and your dots will be perfectly placed.
+Stick the soft side to it and then close the notepad cover and your dots will be perfectly placed.
 I recommend using 3/8″ thin clear fasteners.